 Outside of the main combat sees the return of the shop and dressing room which allows you to purchase any unlocked gear and extras.
 The dressing room is the standard model viewer where clothing, hair and accessories can be swapped for each girl.
 An additional water based feature is being able to spray the girls with water showing off wet clothing effects as a new addition to what we’ve seen before.
 And yes, you can grope, slap and kiss the girls as seen in Estival Versus.
 The diorama also makes an appearance for those who want to create artistic scenes with the girls for a nice screenshot collection.

 Visually, PBS looks great as expected, with plenty of colour and vibrant visuals supporting the anime looks.
-It’s familiar ground here and runs at a silky smooth 60 fps throughout on PS4.
+It’s familiar ground here but struggles to maintain high frames per second on PS4 sometimes dipping below 30fps when there are lots of characters on-screen.
 It’s a shame a lot of assets have been lifted from the other games though rather than offering something fresh (aside from the wet clothing that is).
 Audio is as expected with great performances in Japanese with English subs being the order of the day.

 In terms of length, there’s a fair amount to do here what with upgrading, unlockables and card collecting to strive for beyond the story completions, alongside raising the difficulty when replaying for added challenge.
 In this regard players will get their monies worth even if there’s quite a bit of repetition.